REVIEW: THE SICK ROSE AT PULSAR - CLAPPING, PROPS AND CONTEXT

 When I entered the gallery, I saw several other chocolate molds with viewer gnaw bites.
 I asked myself, why did this white woman decide to present a portion of her ass in dark chocolate?
 Why not white chocolate?
 I wasn’t provided any further information about the piece so my experience became exclusively about the chocolate's taste and ingredients.
 Was that the point?
 Based on the large-scale female Victorian silhouettes drawn on the wall and Wheatley’s elaborate costume, I’m confident that her intentions are much deeper but unfortunately, I couldn’t get there.

 Rudi Salpietra performed next.
 At the instruction of Ian DeLeón, I stood on my tiptoes for as long as I could.
 I’m not quite sure why Salpietra posed this viewer prompt.
 My calves ached and this work was not about the calf - but I suppose I can draw parallels to endurance.
 Salpietra’s work was a challenging exploration of identity repression.
 Throughout the performance, Salpietra attempted to adhere to his exuberant choreography while two men (Honey McMoney + Butch Merigoni) aggressively restricted his movements.
 Salpeitra was wrapped in mono-filament and tape and later force fed baby food.
 The work ended with Salpietra being towed off by this feet while a single spotlight illuminated a Charley Chimp.
 The performance was difficult to watch.
 A few minutes later, Salpietra returned to the performance space as his natural, bouncy self - took a bow and cleaned up the space.
-The audience applauded and the next round of performers entered the space.
+The audience applauded and the next round of performers entered.

 I would like to pause here to ask- Why do audience members feel compelled to clap after bearing witness to intensely emotional, invasive and vulnerable work?
 Yes, Salpietra presented a strong work… but to clap?
 That was not my first response and I beg all viewers to consider whether this is the most authentic response.
 Performers, how does it feel to receive applause following an emotionally raw performance?